-MPC Documents is a shortcut to the MPC Documents folder on the internal drive of MPC X/Live/Live II/One/Key 61/Key 37.
+MPC Documents is a shortcut to the MPC Documents folder on the internal drive of MPC X or MPC Live.

-If you have storage devices connected to USB ports or SD card slot of MPC X/Live/Live II/One/ Key 61/Key 37, or your computer (with MPC Studio/Touch), they will appear in this column, as well.
+If you have storage devices connected to USB ports or SD card slot of MPC X, MPC Live, or your computer (with MPC Touch), they will appear in this column, as well.

 To enter a folder, double-tap it.
-Alternatively, turn the data dial or use the -/+ buttons to move through the list, and press the data dial, or the center cursor or Enter (MPC X), to enter a folder.
+Alternatively, turn the data dial or use the -/+ buttons to move through the list, and press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch) to enter a folder.
 You can also tap one of the five folder buttons in the upper-right to jump immediately to those pre-assigned file paths (see Browser to learn how to do this).